Doublelift: Team Liquid and brief return to TSM (2017–2020)

-2019

 After their group stage exit at Worlds 2018, Team Liquid announced the signings of Jensen and former world champion CoreJJ to the mid lane and support positions respectively.
 With their newly revamped roster, Team Liquid finished 14–4 on the 2019 Spring Split advancing to the Spring finals to face Doublelift's former team TSM.
 Team Liquid dropped the first two games of the series, but won the final three games to reverse sweep TSM in the best of 5 series, thus earning Doublelift his 6th championship and 3rd straight title.

 Despite coming off of a strong performance in the Spring playoffs, Team Liquid struggled initially in the group stage of MSI 2019, but with a strong finish to the group stage they secured the final spot in the knock–out stage.
 In the semifinals, the 4th seeded Team Liquid upset the defending world champions, Invictus Gaming, 3–1, and advanced to the finals, where they faced G2 Esports, and were ultimately defeated in a 3–0 sweep.

 After MSI, Liquid started out the 2019 LCS Summer Split 2–2, tying them for 4th place.
 However, by the end of the split, they had once again accrued a 14–4 record, finishing first.
 In the summer playoffs, Team Liquid beat Clutch Gaming 3–2, and secured a spot at the 2019 League of Legends World Championship.
 They advanced to the summer finals where they met the second seeded Cloud9.
 TL won the first game of the series, then dropped games 2 and 3, before winning the final two games to secure their 4th straight LCS trophy.
 This was Doublelift his 7th championship overall, and passing Xmithie to become the player with the most Championship titles in LCS history.
 At Worlds, Team Liquid were drawn into Group D, alongside DAMWON Gaming, Invictus Gaming, and ahq e-Sports Club.
 They went 3–3, placing third in their group, and were eliminated from the tournament.

-2020

 With their premature exit from Worlds, Team Liquid parted ways with their jungler, Xmithie, and signed former Fnatic Jungler, Broxah.
 Prior to the start of the spring 2020 split, Broxah had visa issues preventing him from joining them for the start of the spring season, and Team Liquid performed very poorly.
 Midway through the split, Doublelift was benched in favor of Team Liquid Academy ADC Tactical.
 According to Doublelift, this decision stemmed from his apparent lack of motivation to begin the 2020 spring split.
 Doublelift publicly apologized to his teammates for his attitude, and promised to work harder to return to the LCS stage.
 Doublelift returned to the starting lineup the following week, but ultimately Liquid finished the split in 9th place and did not make 2020 Spring Playoffs.
-Doublelift and Team Liquid's failure to qualify for playoffs marked the first time in LCS history that the reigning champion not qualify for the following split's playoffs.
+Doublelift and Team Liquid's failure to qualify for playoffs marked the first time in LCS history that the reigning champion failed to qualify for the following split's playoffs.